 How Advanced Technology May Impact Product Liability Litigation

-by | Dec 6, 2019 | Medical Record Review
+by | Last updated on Nov 21, 2024 | Published on Dec 6, 2019 | Medical Record Review

 Product liability and innovative technology – these aspects are linked together because there always exists the risk of defect/failure of the device and resulting personal injury.
 Technologies such as robotics, artificial intelligence, and the internet of things have a major effect on all industries including the medical and healthcare sectors.
 In the healthcare sector, we are witnessing an increasing influx of wearable technology, mobile health apps and lifestyle devices.
 The IoT or Internet of Things has increased the number of connected devices such as smart glasses, activity trackers, smartphones, tablets, smart speakers that respond to voice commands, and so on.
 This is the age of IoMT (Internet of Medical Things), which has brought about considerable improvements in healthcare quality and delivery.
-There are apps that help monitor your heart and pulse rates, blood pressure and also provide medication reminders.
+There are apps that help monitor your heart and pulse rates, blood pressure and provide medication reminders.
 If safety is compromised in any manner and the user injured in this present landscape, product liability cases arise wherein the injured person’s medical records and processes such as medical records analysis become imperative.

 Strict Liability Is Ambiguous when Software Is Involved

 Typically, medical product liability claims arise when a person injured by a medical device or product brings a case against the manufacturer.
 Issues that hold the manufacturer at fault include failure to comply with authorized manufacturing procedures, and failure to provide proper instructions for use/warnings.
 In the present connected world, IoT or IoMT devices combine physical objects and specific technologies.
 According to the typical legal definition, connected devices include only physical or tangible objects.
 What about the manufacturers of the software (intangible technology) that is connected to a particular device and makes it work?
-Legal experts point out that when a physical object is combined with intangible technology, there also arises a new problem with regard to strict product liability principles that maintain that a product manufacturer may be strictly liable for a product’s defect.
+Legal experts point out that when a physical object is combined with intangible technology, there also arises a new problem regarding strict product liability principles that maintain that a product manufacturer may be strictly liable for a product’s defect.
 Though there is no ambiguity as to this liability in the case of a physical device with no internet connectivity, it is somewhat vague in the case of IoT devices.
 This is because the technology or software component of an IoT device is usually manufactured by a separate entity.
-When an IoT device causes harm there is confusion regarding which entity is to held strictly liable.
+When an IoT device causes harm, there is confusion regarding which entity is to be held strictly liable.

 Taylor Wessing, in her lexology.com article discusses some of the questions that are raised regarding how product liability law may be applied to connected devices.